 The amount of Disadvantaged Pupil Premium a school receives is based on the previous year's children who are entitled to this extra funding.

 Beaumont Primary Academy will provide an outstanding education to a local community with a high level of social deprivation.
 All members of staff and governors are committed to meeting the pastoral, social and academic needs of every student irrespective of background.
 Pupil premium funding is therefore directed to ensuring an equality of opportunity for all learners.

 When we have information about Pupil Premium Grant allocation, we will publish a full statement about how it is being used.

 Sports Premium Funding

-This funding is to improve the quality of provision in Sport to contribute to the health and well- being of students, however eligibility is for students from Year 1, so in 2016-2017 we will not be eligible for this funding.
+This funding is to improve the quality of provision in Sport to contribute to the health and well- being of students.
+Eligibility is for students from Year 1.
+Please see our Sports Premium page for more information.